yuetloo/gsn-voter/README.md

 ## GSN Networks

 This example currently only supports GSN 1.0 network.
 The list of relay hubs for different environment can be found here: [GSN 1.0 networks](https://docs.opengsn.org/gsn-provider/networks.html#gsn_1_0).
 For GSN 1.0, relay hubs for all networks have the same address: `0xD216153c06E857cD7f72665E0aF1d7D82172F494`.

-## How the App Works

-1. Currently, the app only works in the ropsten network
-2. A new random account will be created to sign the transaction
-3. The transaction fee will be paid for by the Voting contract

 ## License